If you ask a group of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.

 Some products require a customer to wait a significant period of time before they start seeing results.
 Products that help with SEO — such as Yext or Yodle — are a great example, as SEO typically takes over a year to see significant results.

 If your product simply takes time to work, a sub-segment of your customers will grow impatient and want to cancel.
 This is where customer success teams can jump in.

 A prime example of this is Self Lender, a company that helps consumers build credit.
 It takes time to build credit, so inevitably, there are a number of customers wanting to cancel after they don't get instant results.

-Co-founder and CEO James Garvey was determined to do something about this, not just because of lost revenue, but because he knew retaining his customers would help them in the long run.
+Co-founder and CEO James Garvey was determined to do something about this, not just because of lost revenue, but because he knew retaining his customers would help in the long run.

+He implemented a method called LASEC.
 It stands for Listen, Analyze, Set Expectations, Check In.

 - Listen: We first listen to the customer.

 - Analyze: We analyze customer's account.